 It’s worth noting that this study was carried out on people who received a significant propranolol dosage daily (80 to 400mg every day) to treat hypertension, instead of the smaller, as-needed dose used to treat social anxiety and performance anxiety.

 It takes 30-60 minutes for the effects of propranolol to become noticeable.
 Most people who take propranolol to treat performance anxiety use the medication about one hour before any stress-inducing events.

 Propranolol can be taken with food or on an empty stomach.
 Food does not seem to have a significant effect on the body’s absorption of propranolol, meaning you shouldn’t notice any difference in effectiveness if you take this medication after a meal.

-Propranolol has a half-life of eight to 10 hours, meaning about half of the dose will still be active in your body after eight to 10 hours.
-However, the noticeable effects of the drug last for about 12 hours—slightly longer than propranolol’s half-life is three to six hours, propranolol’s effects should be noticeable for about three to four hours or so.
+Propranolol has a half-life of three to six hours, meaning about half of the dose will still be active in your body after three to six hours.
+Because the drug’s half-life is three to six hours, propranolol’s effects should be noticeable for about three to four hours or so.

 Propranolol comes in 10mg, 40mg, 80mg and 160mg tablets.
 The standard propranolol dosage for treating performance or social anxiety ranges from 10 to 80mg, depending on the severity of your symptoms and response to the medication.